SchrodingerZhu/area-exam-survey/writing/main.typ

 = Introduction

-Functional programming, as its name suggests, allows users to compose their programs in a way that is similar to mathematical functions.
-The ability to present programs similar to mathematical expressions lies in the immutable nature of functional programming.
-Such programming paradigm has several advantages.
-For instance, immutability implies race free in the context of parallel programming.
-The straightforward control flows and immutable assumptions of functional programs largely simplifies many advanced static analyses, optimizations and program verifications.
+This survery tries to bring together two seemingly exclusive concepts: *inplace mutations* and *immutable objects*.
+Immutable objects have been introduced into various languages due to their inherent memory safety and friendliness to static analyses @rust-affine @ullrich2020countingimmutablebeansreference @Verona.
+Functional languages, for example, can utilize the referential transparency implied by immutability to avoid repetitious evaluation.
+Rust and other memory-safe languages apply immutability to shared and concurrent objects to ensure soundness of memory operations.

-Despite its elegance, functional programming also has its downsides.
-Immutability appears to be a double-edged sword.
-Many data structures and algorithms are complicated to implement in functional paradigm.
-Some may even be impossible to maintain its original efficiency when written in a purely functional style.
-Performance for general situations in functional languages may also be affected as it is no longer possible to apply inplace updates.
+Despite its elegance, immutability appears to be a double-edged sword.
+As for functional programming, many data structures and algorithms are complicated to implement in functional paradigm.
+Some may even be impossible to maintain its original efficiency when written in a purely functional style devoid of any inplace mutation.
+Performance for general situations may also be affected as it is no longer possible to apply inplace updates.
 Objects often need to be frequently constructed or destroyed in whole even though a state change only touchs partial fields.

 This survery wants to explore solutions to these problems.
-By studying exsiting works, we hope to answer two big questions regarding functional programming:
+By studying exsiting works, we hope to answer two big questions regarding immutable objects:

-1. *Is it possible to achieve inplace mutability as in imperative programming while keeping the program in functional paradigm?* If this is possible, what efforts are needed for runtime and static analysis?
+1. *Is it possible to achieve inplace mutability without breaking the "immutable views" of objects?* If this is possible, what efforts are needed for runtime and static analysis?

-2. *Is it possible to interpolate between functional and imperative programming without breaking the immutable views of functional programs?* Does such interpolation require extra efforts from programmers?
+2. *Is it possible to interpolate objects from both mutable and immutable worlds?* Does such interpolation require extra efforts from programmers?

-In order to answer these questions, we arrange the survery in the following structure:
+In order to answer these questions, we arrange the survey in the following structure:

-- @functional-programming will introduce some basic backgrounds of functional programming and common design patterns.
-We will be able to see when and why immutability are causing problems.
+- @functional-programming will introduce some basic backgrounds of functional programming and common design patterns on immutable objects.
+We focus on functional programming as immutability is heavily employed in such paradigm.
+We will be able to see when and why immutability is causing problems.

 - @early-story will summarize traditional methods to handle such immutability issues.
-This chapter mainly includes two aspects: 1) the definition of *large object* and *aggregate update* problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions in functional languages.
+This chapter mainly includes two aspects: 1) the definition of *large object* and *aggregate update* problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions due to immutability.

 - @RC-Revisit continues on exploring the solutions but focusing on some newly developed methods based on *reuse analysis*.
 This chapter will discuss runtime facilities and static analysis required by efficient memory reuse.
-We will not only see that RC-based approaches break the common belief on the heavy overhead of RC maintainense but also see how RC operations themselves provide precise cut-in points for static analysis.
+We will not only see that RC-based approaches break the common belief on the heavy overhead of RC maintainance but also see how RC operations themselves provide precise cut-in points for static analysis.
 Besides solving the inplace update problem, it also explains why reference counting (RC) based runtime enables a straightforward way to wrap imperative data structures into functional programs.

 - @related-works summarizes similar works related to reuse analysis in @RC-Revisit.
-It also lists advantages and shortcomings with these solutions.
+This chapter includes both high-level type system design and similar analyses outside reference-counted system.
+Issues surrounding immutable objects can be further generalized to any singly-assigned values that demand certain resources.
+For instance, it is common for machine learning frameworks to compose tensor expressions.
+The buffers holding intermediate tensors must be appropriately optimized to avoid premature materialization.
+We will see how MLIR's bufferization pipeline eliminates and fuses temporary buffers.

 - @future-works  will propose potential improvements to the reuse analysis and provide a detailed discussion on implementation difficulties.
+There are still many missing pieces in existing works, such as how to minimize the impact of the reference count checking on fastpaths, the codesign of mutable and immutable regions, and the locality implication of memory reuse.
+We hope to offer a glance at these opportunities in this chapter.

 = Functional Programming <functional-programming>